KoinKeep/BitcoinSpoon/README.md

 # Bitcoin Spoon

-Bitcoin Spoon is a lightweight library for managing Bitcoin transactions that has minimal dependencies.
+Bitcoin Spoon is a lightweight Bitcoin library that has minimal dependencies.

 Why Bitcoin Spoon?
 Because a spoon is not a fork.
 Bitcoin Spoon was written from scratch to run on more limited hardware.